HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Introduction

-(ii) \textbf{Crop $\rightarrow$ foreground and background}.
-We separate the cropped region into foreground and background.
-We further decompose the \textbf{background} into \textbf{semantic distractors} and \textbf{token-level redundancy}, and validate that both factors concurrently introduce significant interference into the MLLM's reasoning process.
+(ii) Crop $\rightarrow$ foreground and background.
+We split the cropped area into foreground and background, and further decompose the background into \textbf{semantic distractors} and \textbf{token-level redundancy}.
+Both factors introduce substantial interference and degrade MLLM reasoning.

-(iii) \textbf{Question text $\rightarrow$ semantic and non-semantic tokens}.
-We decouple the input text and verify that semantic tokens are the primary drivers of effective visual–text alignment and precise localization of target regions.
+(iii) Question text $\rightarrow$ semantic and non-semantic tokens.
+By separating semantic from non-semantic query tokens, we find that semantic tokens primarily drive vision language alignment and enable accurate localization of the relevant regions.

-(iv) \textbf{Foreground $\rightarrow$ object appearance and spatial layout}.
-Leveraging objects identified by semantic tokens, We highlight that modeling the relative layout of objects is crucial to aid the model's judgment.
+(iv) Foreground $\rightarrow$ object appearance and spatial layout.
+Using objects indicated by semantic tokens, we show that modeling their relative spatial layout is critical for accurate judgments beyond recognizing object appearance.

 This structured decomposition reduces the problem to its minimal factors and allows us to selectively leverage the effective components while discarding the detrimental ones, thereby improving MLLMs’ performance on high-resolution understanding.